icons8/lunacy-docs/docs/linked_design.md

         url: '/prototyping'
 ---

-Update the appearance of webpages right from Lunacy.
-With the **Linked design**, you can adjust your designs on the canvas and apply the changes to a webpage without leaving the app.This works with changes to:
+With the **Linked design** feature, you can adjust your designs in Lunacy and apply the changes to a webpage without leaving the app.
+This works with changes to:

 * Vector content
 * Text and raster content